A prey has to run faster than a predator or it will be a meal. A predator must run faster than its prey or it dies of hunger.

-Ostrich is one of the biggest bird and having quite a similar size of the emu.
+Ostrich is one of the biggest bird and having quite a similar size to the emu.
 But the best fact is that this only bird has been ranked 7th on this list of the fastest sprinter.

-Ostrich can run with a speed of 45 miles per hour, even if in some countries they are being used as safari animals.
+Ostrich can run at a speed of 45 miles per hour, even if in some countries they are being used as safari animals.
 Ostrich has two long legs with strong foot and leg bones to run faster.

 Wildebeest is the most common animal that can be encountered in Tanzania.
-They are one of the most populated species that take part in Great Serengeti Migration.
+They are one of the most populated species that take part in the Great Serengeti Migration.

 These animals are having lean legs and a lightweight body to escape from the claws of predators.
 But they have weak sighting sense and better hearing and smelling sense.